LiveOne-Discord-server/LiveOne-Bot/README.md

 5. Governing Law

-This license shall be governed by and construed in accordance with the laws of [Insert your jurisdiction here].
+This license shall be governed by and construed in accordance with the laws of [LiveOne-BANSA2.3].

 6. Entire Agreement